deblnia/deblnia.github.io/content/posts/dealer-mad-libs.md

    });
 });
 ```
-Note the two way binding.
-You don't know which input the reader could try and enter first.
+Note the two way binding -- you don't know which input the reader could try and enter first.

 In Wordpress, you can inject your code into the article by inputing a custom field, say with the name CODE, and the code (with appropriate `<script>` and/or `<style>` tags) as a value.
 Then just call `{{CODE}}` at the end of the article, and you're good to go.